The Foundations of Agency

 Become an agent.

-Anyone in the United States over the age of 22.
+Anyone who can commit to attending the live sessions and doing the work over the age of 22.

 Yes.
 All participants must apply and be accepted before the course begins.
 The application helps ensure the cohort is composed of individuals who are ready to engage with the material and one another in a serious, generative way.